stevenj/CIPs/CIP-0062/README.md

 ```

 * votingKey - A hex-encoded string representing a 32 byte Ed25519 public key as described in [CIP-36](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0036#delegation-format).
-* weight - Used to calculate the actual voting power using the rules described
+* weight - Used to calculate the proportion of voting power, using the rules described
   in [CIP-36](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0036#delegation-format).

 ### VotingPurpose